Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis

-We establish sufficient conditions that ensure lazy multiscale achieves both lower cost and tighter error bounds than projected gradient descent.
+We establish sufficient conditions that ensure lazy multiscale achieves both lower cost and tighter error bounds than the single-scaled approach.

-\begin{corollary}[Sufficient Conditions for Lazy Multiscale to be Better] \hypertarget{cor-lazy-cost}{} Assume the base algorithm has iterate convergence (\cref{def-iterate-convergence}) with rate \(q\in (0,1)\).
-Assume projected gradient decent runs for \(K>5(\log_q(\sqrt{2}-1)-1)/4\) iterations, and lazy multiscale runs for \(K'=\lceil 4K/5 \rceil -1\) iterations at every scale.
+\begin{corollary}[Sufficient Conditions for Lazy Multiscale to be Better] \hypertarget{cor-lazy-cost}{} Assume \(U\) has iterate convergence (\cref{def-iterate-convergence}) with rate \(q\in (0,1)\).
+Assume the single-scaled approach runs for \(K>5(\log_q(\sqrt{2}-1)-1)/4\) iterations, and lazy multiscale runs for \(K'=\lceil 4K/5 \rceil -1\) iterations at every scale.
 If the finest scale has at least \(I=2^S+1\) points where

-then lazy multiscale is cheaper and achieves a tighter expected error bounds than projected gradient descent. \end{corollary}
+then lazy multiscale is cheaper and achieves a tighter expected error bounds than the single-scaled approach. \end{corollary}

 \begin{proof} See \cref{sec-lazy-cost-proof}. \end{proof}